 A jury (formally called a "petit jury") is a group of local citizens in Nevada called upon to sit through a trial and then deliver a verdict.
 Juries may be used to determine not only the defendant's guilt or innocence but also, if necessary, the final sentence.

-Does everyone have the right to a jury trial in Las Vegas, Nevada?
+Does everyone have the right to a jury trial in Nevada?

 The reason for this "six month" rule goes to federal law: Although Article III of the U.S. Constitution guarantees everyone charged with a crime the right to a trial by jury, the U.S. Supreme Court ruled that jury trial rights extend only to those facing more than six months in jail.
 However, some states like Texas still afford everyone the option to have a jury trial no matter what they are charged with.

 Someone who is charged with one misdemeanor in Nevada may not have a jury trial because a misdemeanor carries a maximum six months or less in jail.
+(One exception is for people charged with misdemeanor battery domestic violence -- they may have a jury trial or a bench trial.)
 However a person who is charged with two or more misdemeanors may request a jury trial because their maximum sentence would then exceed six months.

 Note that there is a Nevada law–NRS 175.011(2))–which seems to allow defendants to request jury trials for misdemeanor charges as long as they give 30 days' notice.
 However, the Nevada Supreme Court has refused to recognize this law.
 (Smith v.
 State, 99 Nev.
 806, 672 P.2d 631, (1983)).

-Jury trial rights for a felony in Nevada or a gross misdemeanor in Nevada
+Jury trial rights for a felony or a gross misdemeanor

-People charged with a felony in Nevada or a gross misdemeanor in Nevada automatically have the right to a jury trial.
+People charged with a felony in Nevada or a gross misdemeanor in Nevada (or misdemeanor battery domestic violence) automatically have the right to a jury trial.
 That is because felonies and gross misdemeanors carry potential sentences greater than 6 months in jail.

 It varies.
 For trials taking place in a Justice Court such as Las Vegas Justice Court, the jury must be six people.
 For trials taking place in District Court such as Clark County District Court, the jury must consist of twelve people.
 However, the prosecution and defense may agree in writing to have as few as six jurors as long as the court approves.